ixventure/website/_projects/service.md

     url: https://github.com/cheerbotme
 ---

-## Simple but Powerful Robots are Remote Vending Machines.
+## Simple but Powerful dShell Robots with GPIO are Remote Vending Machines.

-Cybernetics that folds virtual and physical realities again-and-again recursively offers creator economy opportunities.
+Cybernetics that fold virtual and physical realities again-and-again, recursively, offer novel creator economy opportunities.

 An in-frame collectible tabletop robot the entertainer lets livestreamers control, for instance.

+It's much easier to deploy recursive solutions on permissionless networks, hence Web3.

+---

+The friendly ghost in the dShell.

 That's Cheerbot.